yepuv1/docker-python-db/README.md

 # Python with Oracle Instant Client 12.2, Microsoft SQL Server ODBC 2017 in Docker

-This GitHub repository provides a Dockerfile for developing python applications that need to use Oracle and Microsoft SQL Server as databases.
+This GitHub repository provides a Dockerfile for developing python applications that need to use Oracle, Microsoft SQL Server and MySQL as databases.

 ## Required files